 The LDLD Board of Commissioners applied for, and was awarded a 75% matching grant to fund this program.
 This means that we can pay individuals to work the launches.
 We are currently looking for help in administering and working the program.
 Please consider helping by contacting any Commissioner or sending an email to firstname.lastname@example.org.

 A few dedicated volunteers are monitoring the water quality in the lake and its tributaries through the CLMN and WAV programs.
 We measure temperature, clarity, and chlorophyll-A in the lake and dissolved oxygen, clarity, volume, and macroinvertebrates in the tributaries.
-These data are uploaded into the SWIMS database and allow us to see how our lake is evolving and target measures to mitigate eutrophication.
+These data are uploaded into the SWIMS database to track our lake's changes over time which helps us target measures to mitigate eutrophication.

 Please email email@example.com if you are interested in learning more.